danweiner/learning-p5-js/README.md

 I'm beginning to think this may become an open source project similar to [The Odin Project](https://www.theodinproject.com/) or [freeCodeCamp](https://www.freecodecamp.org/).

 I'm thinking of calling it Space Bear.
 Or Coding Jet.
+Or coding detours.

 ## What is p5.js?